A Head-to-Toe Body Piercing Guide: Prep, Aftercare, Pain, More

 Infections Don’t Always Require Removal

 Another way to ensure that your piercing doesn’t become infected during the healing process is by making sure that the jewelry you choose is of the best quality.
-Rob says “a lot of high-end studios carry jewelry from reputable suppliers like Body Vision LA, Anatametal or anybody that carries implant grade titanium.”
+Rob says “a lot of high-end studios carry jewelry from reputable suppliers like Body Vision LA, Anatametal or anybody that carries implant-grade titanium.”

 This is something you shouldn’t have to worry about if you’ve done the prep beforehand to make sure your piercer has adequate experience and is working in a reputable shop.

-If there is an infection, you’re gonna see some discharge, but don’t get it confused with the discharge that is blood mixed with plasma and dead skin cells.
+If you do get an infection, you’ll see some discharge, but don’t get an infection confused with the discharge that’s blood mixed with plasma and dead skin cells.

-“This is actual puss, to where you touch around it and it’s gonna have a funny odor,” says Rob.
-“Around the area is going to be a dark purple color.
-You don’t want to take it out because it could trap the infection in there (after it closes up), so the best thing to do is have a professional look at it and then do warm compresses to help drain the infection out.”
+“Real pus has a funny odor and is often found in areas sensitive to the touch,” says Rob.
+“The infected area will be a dark purple color.
+You don’t want to take the piercing out because it could trap the infection in there after it closes up, so it’s best to have a professional look at it and then use warm compresses to help drain it.”

-You could also experience hypertrophic scarring, which is simply a piece of raised skin around the piercing.
-These usually go away over time, whereas a keloid, which is redder in appearance and may feel itchy/painful, may require removal.
+You might also experience hypertrophic scarring, which is simply a piece of raised skin around the piercing.
+These usually go away over time, whereas a keloid—which is redder in appearance and may feel itchy or painful—may require removal.
 Rob says both are usually the result of “irritation and improper jewelry.”
-If the pain becomes overly distracting, see a professional immediately.
+If the pain becomes problematic or distracting, see a professional immediately.

 So, there you have it.
-Piercings are simply another form of self-expression and with the proper preparation, can become a staple part of your personal style.
+Piercings are simply another form of self-expression and with the proper preparation, can become a staple of your personal style.